 Do older homes in the Triangle area commonly have copper pipes?

-Get a Straight Answer on Your Plumbing
+Ready to Get a Straight Answer About Your Plumbing?